Omkar-todase/Evolutionary-Bioinformatics/README.md

 # Objective: To analyze the evolutionary history and relationships of a hypothetical archaeal protein by identifying homologs and constructing a phylogenetic tree

 # Summary:
-1. Query Selection: Hypothetic Archaeal protein was obtaind from NCBI database.
+1. Query Selection: Hypothetic Archaeal protein was obtained from NCBI database.
-2. Homologus Identification: NCBI BlastP was used against non-reducdant database and 20 homologus sequence were retrieved.
+2. Homologus Identification: NCBI BLASTp was used against the non-redundant protein database, and 20 homologous sequences were retrieved.
-3. Multiple Sequence Alignment: Sequences were aligned using T-Coffee
+3. Multiple Sequence Alignment: All selected sequences were aligned using T-Coffee to identify conserved and variable regions
-4. Data Cleaning: Manually data were removed.
-Identical and partial sequence were remove and 17 protein sequences was selected
+4. Data Cleaning: The alignment was manually curated to remove partial and redundant sequences.
+After filtering, 17 high-quality protein sequences were retained for downstream analysis.
-5. Phylogenetic tree: According to 17 protein sequence, phylogenetic rooted tree was build by IQ tree.
+5. Phylogenetic tree: A maximum-likelihood phylogenetic tree was constructed using IQ-TREE based on the 17 curated sequences.
+The resulting tree was midpoint-rooted for visualization.

 # Tools Used:
 1. NCBI BLASTp